HealthML/active-segmentation/docs/source/configuration.rst

 .. note::
-    If the model architecture of your choice is not yet included in the framework, you can add it by subclassing :py:meth:`models.pytorch_model.PytorchModel`.
+    If the model architecture of your choice is not yet included in the framework, it can be added by subclassing :py:meth:`models.pytorch_model.PytorchModel`.

 .. _optimizer-label: